ARE YOU REALLY BACKING YOURSELF AT WORK?

 “I should be more polished, more executive, more confident.”

-And when your boss isn’t supportive, when you’re fighting to be heard, it’s easy to start questioning yourself.
+And yet they’re already brilliant.
+But, when your boss isn’t supportive, and you’re fighting to be heard, it’s easy to start questioning yourself.

-You speak up in a meeting, get ignored.
+You speak up in a meeting and get ignored.

 Ten minutes later, a male colleague says the same thing, and suddenly it’s genius.

-So women say yes to everything to prove our worth.
+You say yes to everything, to prove your worth.

-We bend ourselves to fit the shape of the job, the room, the expectation.
+You bend yourself to fit the shape of the job, the room, the expectation.

 What if I stand out?